KhaymanaKing/about-me-js-demo/README.md

 Plan:

 Template: Head body, Main, Footer, Div
 1)Text for header and main footer
 2)Work on H1 (name, pronouns, loc)
 3)Add button and hidden div
 4)Hidden
 5)Add the click event listener
-6)Make it purdy with setting up rows in css for botton and then for picture.
+6)Make it pretty with setting up rows in css for button and then for picture.
 Go for 4 rows maybe and then only fill the middle 2.

 Additional considerations: